Getting An EMBA While Working Full-Time: How To Achieve Work-Life Balance

-Can you work full-time while pursuing an EMBA program?
-Yes!
-It’s not easy, but EMBA students learn time management skills to balance work and school.
-Many students juggle additional responsibilities like families, aging parents, and moves.
-Despite the challenges, an EMBA program is a good choice for students who don’t want to take two years off from work and disrupt their career trajectory.
-We’ve highlighted tips below from students and alumni on how they made it work.
+It’s not easy, but students in Wharton’s MBA Program for Executives learn time management skills that help balance both work and school.
+Many students juggle additional responsibilities like families, aging parents, and even international moves.
+Despite these challenges, Wharton’s EMBA program remains an excellent choice for students who don’t want to take time off from work and disrupt their career trajectory.
+Below, read tips from both students and Wharton alumni on how they made it work.

 Openly Communicate